untangledfinance/untangled-docs/docs/user-documentation/investor-manual-guides.md

 ## Invest in a Pool

-On [Untangled Finance](https://untangled.finance) you can explore all pools currently open for investment.
 Please choose a pool from the list to view its details and to make investments in either SOT or JOT tokens.

 ### Prerequisites